-In technical terms, your fish/livestock will produce ammonia (NH4) as waste and it is poisonous for the fish/livestock.
-To prevent a build up of ammonia you should allow certain beneficial bacteria, called Nitrosomonas, to grow a healthy population which will consume the ammonia and output nitrite (NO2).
+In more technical terms, your shrimp will produce ammonia (NH4) as waste which can be toxic to them even in small amounts.
+To prevent a build up of ammonia you should allow certain beneficial bacteria, called Nitrosomonas, to grow a healthy population.
+This bacteria will consume the ammonia and produce something called nitrite (NO2).

-However, whilst nitrite is less dangerous, it is still poisonous to fish and so another type of bacteria is required to finish the job; that would be Nitrospira.
-Nitrospira consume the nitrite (NO2) and break it down into the much less harmful nitrate (NO3) which can then be more easily consumed by plants etc.
+However, whilst nitrite is less dangerous than ammonia, it is still toxic to shrimp and so another type of bacteria is required to finish the job: Nitrospira.

 These beneficial bacteria colonies grow mostly in your filter and on the porous surfaces/materials with high surface area such as filter sponge, lava rock, ceramic bio rings, etc.

-The cycling process is complete once there is 0ppm of ammonia and nitrite, and 2pmm of ammonia can be converted in 24 hours.
+As a rule of thumb, the cycling process is complete once there is 0ppm of ammonia and nitrite.

-Typically filters will serve two purposes: biological and mechanical.
+Typically filters will serve up to three purposes: biological, mechanical, and chemical.

-Mechanical filtration captures debris of various different sizes to keep your water looking clear and free of floating particles.
+Mechanical filtration catches the loose debris floating around your tank, keeping your water looking crystal clear.
 Filter floss and sponges are the most common types of mechanical filtration media.
-Note that sponge serves as both a biological and a mechanical filter component.
+Note that sponge filters perform both biological and mechanical filtration.

-However, another of type of filtration available is chemical filtration.
-This is the addition of an element which will change the water chemistry in a desired way, such as activated carbon/charcoal.
-Activated carbon will trap chlorine/chloramine, tannins (the cause of dark water), any medications you’ve added to the water.
+The final type of filtration is chemical filtration.
+This is the addition of an element which will change the water chemistry in some way, such as activated carbon.
+Activated carbon will trap chlorine/chloramine, tannins (the cause of dark water), and likely any medications you’ve added to the water too.

-The activated carbon works by trapping the elements in tiny pores on its surface, and as a result will only work efficiently for a limited amount of time depending on how much trapping it does.
-To maximize its efficiency you should always place chemical filtration after mechanical filtration (i.e. behind filter floss) to prevent larger debris from blocking the trapping pores.
+The activated carbon works by trapping the elements in tiny pores on its surface.
+As a result, it will only work efficiently for a limited amount of time depending on how much trapping it does.

 - Aquarium water test kit

-To avoid placing any stress on live animals, we need to introduce a source of ammonia such as a raw prawn from a supermarket, or some pure ammonia solution such as Dr Tim’s Ammonium Chloride.
-Be careful to ensure the ammonia solution is pure and does not contain any perfume or other undesirable ingredients.
+An alternative way is to add some pure ammonia solution such as Dr Tim’s Ammonium Chloride.
+Be careful to check that the ammonia solution is pure and does not contain any perfume.

 Other ways to improve cycling

-There are multiple benefits to adding plants to a shrimp tank such as increased surface area for biofilm and algae to grow, absorbing excess ammonia/nitrates, and giving the shrimp places to hide after molting.
+There are many benefits to adding plants to a shrimp tank: increased surface area for biofilm and algae to grow, absorbing excess ammonia/nitrates, and giving the shrimp places to hide after molting.

-One thing to be careful of is that you might need to dose aquatic plant fertilizer into the tank depending on how demanding the plants are.
+One thing to be careful of is that you might need to dose aquatic plant fertiliser like Seachem Flourish into the tank depending on how demanding the plants are.
 Some of these fertilizers might contain copper, which can be very toxic to shrimp so ensure that the amount is miniscule or non-existent to be safe.

 The Walstad method is a process of setting up a planted tank which involves putting soil at the bottom of the tank and then capping it with gravel.
 This allows the plants to access all of the nutrients they need via their root systems and you won’t need to worry about dosing fertilizers into the water column.